Places to Visit Close to Aachen

 Dreiländereck (Dreilandenpunt)

 Explore Drielandenpunt, the point where Germany, Belgium, and the Netherlands intersect.
 This landmark offers a special experience for visitors and is surrounded by scenic hiking routes and panoramic views.
+The Vaalserberg next to it is also the highest point in the European part of the Netherlands at 322.4 metres above sea level.

-Eupen: Belgium’s Hidden Gem
+Eupen: The Hidden Gem of Belgium

 Eupen offers affordable activities like exploring baroque architecture or hiking in the High Fens nature reserve.
 Entry to the Vesdre Dam and many trails is free, making it a great budget-friendly destination.